gopaldewoolkar/ANIME_RECOMMENDER_SYSTEM_LLMOPS/README.md

   git clone https://github.com/gopaldewoolkar/ANIME_RECOMMENDER_SYSTEM_LLMOPS
   ls
   cd ANIME_RECOMMENDER_SYSTEM_LLMOPS
-  ls  # You should see the contents of your project
+  ls  # You should see the contents of project
   ```

 - **Install Docker**

   - Search: "Install Docker on Ubuntu"
   - Open the first official Docker website (docs.docker.com)
-  - Scroll down and copy the **first big command block** and paste into your VM terminal
+  - Scroll down and copy the **first big command block** and paste into VM terminal
   - Then copy and paste the **second command block**
   - Then run the **third command** to test Docker: